LAWS1120 Australian Legal Principles and Institutions

 - This unit provides students with an overview of the key elements of the Australian system of law and government and seeks to empower them to participate confidently in the commercial world, both by the assertion of their rights and through the recognition and fulfillment of their responsibilities.
 Students develop an understanding of the processes by which both statute law and judge-made law are formulated and interpreted, and how both can evolve over time.
 The unit covers, in an introductory way, the basic principles of the legal system, contract, tort law in a commercial context and consumer law.
 It also introduces students to the fundamental doctrines and principles which underpin the law of agency, partnership and company law.

-- Indicative assessments in this unit are as follows: (1) tutorial attendance and participation; (2) assignment and/or quizzes; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) tutorial attendance and participation; (2) assignments; and (3) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit.

 - lectures: 2 hours per week; Practical Classes: 1 hour per week

 - Students who have taken LAWS1104 Introduction to Law will not be permitted to take this unit.

 Turner, C., Trone J. and Gamble R., Principles of Australian Commercial Law (1st edn) 2017

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.